openshift-online/ocm-support-cli/README.md

 #### Creating account labels

-Use the `accountLabel` subcommand to create a label to an account, passing a key and a value.
+Use the `accountLabel` subcommand to assign a label to an account, passing a key and a value.

 The following flags are available for `create accountLabel`: